VanshajSaxena/auction-system/README.md

 ## Overview

-This project provides a robust backend for an auction platform.
+The project provides a robust backend for an auction platform.
 It exposes a RESTful API for managing users, items, bids, and auctions.
 The core philosophy is "API-first," where the API contract is formally defined before any code is written, ensuring consistency between the API documentation and its